 I sometimes wonder looking back if perhaps the 6 weeks voyage in a ship from England to Australia and being uprooted in that way, may have contributed to the shyness I struggled with for many years.
 However, I remember in both primary and high school I was always singled out to take some kind of leading role in the classroom or in small groups.

-My teachers also discovered early on that I could sing and as a result I was in choirs for most of my childhood.
-As a young child I was very comfortable being in a choir as my family was very musical and my Dad was a church organist and gave organ and piano lessons.
+My teachers also discovered early on I could sing and as a result I was in choirs for most of my childhood.
+As a young child I was very comfortable being in a choir as my family was very musical.
+My Dad was a church organist and gave organ and piano lessons.
 Being surrounded by music I didn’t consider it anything special to sing, I thought it was just what everyone did!

 The Turning Point